 To keep supply (i.e. clients and amounts of jobs posted) high, joining the platform and posting a job is free of charge.
 This ensures that marketplace liquidity, which is the efficiency with which a platform matches buyers and sellers, remains high.

-Furthermore, since Upwork is also responsible for handling payments, a payment processing and administration fee of 2.75 percent is applied for every transaction.
+Furthermore, since Upwork is also responsible for handling payments, a payment processing and administration fee of 3 percent is applied for every transaction, which is paid by the client.

 Client memberships are subscription plans tailored at the businesses that post jobs on the platform.
 Upwork claims that these plans allow businesses to hire better candidates at a faster rate.